Rainforest Adventure | May 22 – Aug 15, 2021

 Swing like a Spider monkey!
 Discover a rodent that weighs more than 100 pounds and a beetle that can carry more than 850 times its own weight!
 Rainforest Adventure is a fully interactive maze where you can explore the sights and sounds of a tropical rainforest.

 The journey begins in the highest treetops surrounded by migratory birds and radiant sunlight.
 Answer questions about the rainforest to reach the forest floor.
 Incorrect answers lead to dead ends.
 Correct answers lead you deeper into the four layers of the rainforest – emergent, canopy, understory and forest floor.
-Note: Wearing a face mask is required.

 Created by Minotaur Mazes, Rainforest Adventure demonstrates how essential rainforests are to human health and survival.
 By caring for the rainforest we are caring for the planet.